 ‘1.2.
 Joint submission of data

-Articles 11 and 19 provide for the possibility to submit parts of the registration information by a lead registrant on behalf of other registrants.
+Articles 11 and 19 provide for the possibility for the lead registrant to submit parts of the registration information on behalf of other member registrants.

 When, in accordance with Article 11(1), the lead registrant submits information referred to in Article 10, point (a)(iv), (vi), (vii) and (ix), the lead registrant shall describe the composition(s), nanoform or set of similar nanoforms to which this information relates in accordance with points 2.3.1 to 2.3.4 and subsection 2.4 of this Annex.
-Each registrant relying on information submitted by the lead registrant shall indicate which information thus submitted pertains to which composition, nanoform or set of similar nanoforms of the substance that the registrant identifies in accordance with Article 10, point (a)(ii), and Article 11(1).
+Each member registrant relying on information submitted by the lead registrant shall indicate which information thus submitted pertains to which composition, nanoform or set of similar nanoforms of the substance that the registrant identifies in accordance with Article 10, point (a)(ii), and Article 11(1).

 When, in accordance with Article 11(3), a registrant submits information referred to in Article 10, point (a)(iv), (vi), (vii) or (ix), separately, this registrant shall describe the composition(s), nanoform or set of similar nanoforms of the substance to which this information relates in accordance with points 2.3.1 to 2.3.4 and subsection 2.4 of this Annex.’;